 - i.
-Philosopher's stone (Paras) which would convert all baser metals e.g., iron and copper into gold. - ii.
-'Elexir of life' which would grant immortality. le in ancient India, already had the knowledge of ma
+Philosopher's stone (Paras) which would convert all baser metals e.g. iron and copper into gold. - ii.
+'Elexir of life' which would grant immortality.

 People in ancient India, already had the knowledge of many scientific phenomenon much before the advent of modern science.
 They applied that knowledge in various walks of life.
 Chemistry developed mainly in the form of Alchemy and Iatrochemistry during 1300-1600 CE.
 Modern chemistry took shape in the 18th century Europe, after a few centuries of alchemical traditions which were introduced in Europe by the Arabs.